c1972/zva-plus/README.md

 ### Problem

 Companies worldwide invest enormous resources to find suitable employees.
 Yet every hire remains an experiment — until practice reveals whether the new employee truly fits the role and the team.
 Even the most modern recruiting tools only evaluate résumés or body language — not a person's mental style, cognitive consistency, or resilience.
 The result: mismatches, high turnover, and productivity losses.
-Traditional recruiting is an inefficient, costly trial-and-error system.
+Traditional recruiting is inefficient and costly.

 ### Solution